cyclus/cyclus.github.com/devdoc/make-models/main.rst

    (That is, rename StubFacility.cpp to ToasterFacility.cpp, etc.)

 #.
 Search instances of Stub within those files and replace them with
    Toaster.
-That is, instances of :
+That is, code such as:

 .. code-block:: cpp